I felt stuck, unfulfilled, and realized that being busy wasn’t the way I wanted to live.

 I remember the pain of it all, of hitting rock bottom, and that pain is what saved me.

 This truly low point motivated me to dive into the fields of interpersonal development, mental health, social psychology, and work towards self-improvement.
 I had enough of feeling the way I did, losing time and years of my life, and it needed to change, I needed to change.

 The next four years of my life were a journey focused on crafting the life I desired for myself personally and professionally.
-I needed to find meaning, I needed to get unstuck.
+I needed to be better, to become a different person.

 There’s one really great side of being achievement oriented, and that’s you get things done.
 I decided that I needed to learn and grow and that consisted of complete dedication, and countless hours researching, graduate studies, introspection, and practice.
 When I say practice, I literally mean altering my behavior in personal and professional situations, from everything to how I would dress, to how I would speak to people, to the environments I would force myself to experience.

 I worked odd jobs that would test my social comfort zones and full-time professional jobs, on average 60-80 hours a week, and tried anything and everything that came my way.
 I was basically my own dating coach, life coach, business coach, success coach, leadership coach, you name it.